junglert/rpi-stresstest/README.md

    -user input for time and file ✔

-   <strike>-script creates own alias</strike>
+   -script creates own alias

    -help-page ✔

    -testing on other Pi´s ✔

      -RaspberryPi 3b and b+ ✔
      -RaspberryPi 2b ✔
      -RaspberryPi 1 ✔